 Krista Keough is a multi-talented, multi-faceted contributor to the creative industries in Nova Scotia.
 Over the past decade of her professional career, she has worked as an artist manager and publicist for music, on film and television productions, and as an advertising executive, fundraiser, writer, and teacher.

 A longtime member of the music industry – including ten years on the Board of Directors of Music Nova Scotia – Krista spent five years at the venerable artist management company Jones & Co.
-While there she worked on every facet of artist management, from publicity to grant writing for funding to tour duties and web development, for Jones & Co’s core roster of Joel Plaskett, Gordie Sampson, Kim Stockwood, David Myles, Mary Jane Lamond, T. Thomason, Dylan Guthro, and Mo Kenney.
+While there she worked on every facet of artist management, from publicity to grant writing for funding to tour duties and web development.

-The skills she honed at Jones & Co. transferred well to independent contracts, where Krista worked in many capacities including securing funding, running publicity campaigns, and tour advancement for the east coast’s best musicians, such as Hey Rosetta!, Al Tuck, Rose Cousins, Ben Caplan, Jon McKiel, and Ryan Cook.
-Her business clients include The Feldman Agency, Halifax Pop Explosion, Old Confidence Lodge, New Scotland Records, Laughing Heart Music, and the new start-up Side Door.
-Krista is a past independent artist manager of best-selling pop artist Ria Mae and multiple ECMA winners In-Flight Safety, and was the festival manager for the 2018 Halifax Jazz Festival.
+The skills she honed at Jones & Co. transferred well to independent contracts, where Krista worked in many capacities including securing funding, running publicity campaigns, and tour advancement for the east coast’s brightest stars.
+She is a past independent artist manager of best-selling pop artist Ria Mae and multiple ECMA winners In-Flight Safety, and was the festival manager for the 2018 Halifax Jazz Festival.

-Krista has worked in and out of the film industry for as long as she’s been involved with music, primarily with casting agent Erin Hennessey – which led to a production assistant gig on the Halifax stop of the White Stripes’ Under Great White Northern Lights tour and documentary – as well as Egg Films, Hatch Post, and RPM Productions.
-She was a director’s assistant on 2011’s Sea Wolf, a Halifax-shot miniseries starring Tim Roth and Neve Campbell.
-In 2017, she was a casting assistant, with Hennessey Casting, on the seventh season of the hit CBC series Mr. D.
+Krista has worked in and out of the film industry for as long as she’s been involved with music, primarily with casting director Erin Hennessey – which led to a production assistant gig on the Halifax stop of the White Stripes’ Under Great White Northern Lights tour and documentary.
+She was a director’s assistant on 2011’s Sea Wolf, a Halifax-shot miniseries starring Tim Roth and Neve Campbell, and a casting assistant with Hennessey Casting on the seventh season of the hit CBC series Mr. D.

 As a faculty member at NSCC Ivany campus for six years, Krista taught multiple courses in the School of IT & Creative Industries and the School of Business.
 In 2014, 2016 and 2017, she was nominated for the Music Nova Scotia Educator of the Year award.